Marian Dorset's Family, Home, and Letters

 Marian and her three siblings—Nannie Jr., Helen, and Bernard—never married.
 The four valued world travel, higher education, and local philanthropy work.
 In our collections at the LPL Archives, we hold the family correspondence for the four children and their parents, as well as some financial and genealogical family materials.
 The Colwell-Dorset family papers were originally donated to the La Crosse County Historical Society in 1965 with a gift of $2000, Wilson Colwell’s sword, among other materials.
 In 1984, the family papers in this collection were transferred to the La Crosse Public Library Archives.
 The objects remain at the LCHS.
 You can read a similar blog post about the family and Colwell’s sword here.

-While this family were staples in the La Crosse community for the city’s first 100 years, their legend has nearly been lost to our collective memory due to the fact that none of the Dorset children had any children themselves and their family home was demolished shortly after Helen, the last surviving child, died in 1965.
+While members of this family were staples in the La Crosse community for the city’s first 100 years, their legend has nearly been lost to our collective memory due to the fact that none of the Dorset children had any children themselves and their family home was demolished shortly after Helen, the last surviving child, died in 1965.

 1898_p17_large.jpg